seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 # Debugging

+See the [Testing](./Testing.md) page for additional options for testing your project.

 ## Debugging Unit Tests

 Each project you create includes a debug launcher which is useful for debugging your function.
 With the geoprocessing repo checked out and open in VSCode, just add a breakpoint or a `debugger` call in one of your tests or in one of your functions, click the `Debug` menu in the left toolbar (picture of a bug) and select the appropriate package.
 The debugger should break at the appropriate place.